mariuz/kernelcompile/README.md

 http://mapopa.blogspot.com/2009/01/building-kernel-2.html

-Usually the script will do all the work for you , here is the example for RC
+Usually the script will do all the work for you , here is the example for mainline

-    sudo python kernel-compile.py --type rc
+    sudo python kernel-compile.py --type mainline

 or for stable default